-- The R-PP could elaborate on the measurement protocols forest owners and households will follow when collecting forest data for the MRV system. - The R-PP could consider the possibility that many households may not participate and therefore Vietnam not getting full coverage of forest area data and how Vietnam can ensure ongoing participation of households and forest owners in measuring and monitoring forest areas over time. - Clarify whether MRV data will be made publicly available or shared only with province and district level administrations.
+The R-PP could elaborate on the measurement protocols forest owners and households will follow when collecting forest data for the MRV system.

+As far as we can see, the R-PP does not elaborate on the measurement protocols.
+Involving households mentioned p 10.

+The R-PP could consider the possibility that many households may not participate and therefore Vietnam not getting full coverage of forest area data and how Vietnam can ensure ongoing participation of households and forest owners in measuring and monitoring forest areas over time